Back to INEXION

 Request the investor brief.

-We're working with a select group of family offices and super angels in our $2M seed round.
+We're working with a select group of family offices in our $2M seed round.
+Series A ($10–15M) will be FO-led with 1–2 strategic healthcare VCs co-investing.
 If you have a long time horizon and conviction about the longevity data category, we'd like to have a conversation.

 Request the Investor Brief View Registry Details